ErikDaxberg/PowerBI/README.md

 # PowerBI Vienna AirBnb ROI Analysis

-The dashboard answers what district and property size would provide the best Return Of Investment (ROI).
+The dashboard answers what district and property size would provide the best Return On Investment (ROI).

 ## Data Sources:
 - [Inside AirBnb] (https://insideairbnb.com/get-the-data/)